Hajime-Suzuki/React-GraphQL-Tax-App/README.md

 ### Simple tax app with MKRN(Mongo, Koa, React, Node) stack.

+##### Todos

+- move from REST to GraphQL
+- move from javascript to typescript
+- move redux to state management by Apollo client

 ---

 Redux structure is based on the "[Redux Ducks](https://github.com/erikras/ducks-modular-redux)" style.